TriplePanicLabs/grindurus-protocol/README.md

 # GrindURUS Protocol 🚀

-Automated Market Taker 🤖
+Automated Market Taker Protocol 🤖

 Onchain yield harvesting and strategy trade protocol. 📈

 ## Use Cases (whole protocol) 🌟
-1. **Automated Trading**: Implements a fully automated trading strategy based on mathematical and market-driven rules. 📊
+1. **Automated Onchain Trading**: Implements a fully automated trading strategy based on mathematical and market-driven rules by one button "GRIND". 📊
-2. **Risk Management**: Uses hedging and rebuying to mitigate unrealized loss. 🛡️
-3. **Capital Optimization**: Maximizes efficiency by dynamically adjusting liquidity and investment levels. 💰
+2. **Capital Optimization**: Maximizes efficiency of liquidity by dynamically adjusting liquidity. 💰

 ## Architecture TLDR: 🏗️

 Architecture:
 1. **PoolsNFT** 🎴 - Enumerates all strategy pools.
 The gateway to the standardized interaction with strategy pools.
 2. **PoolsNFTLens** 🔍 - Lens contract that retrieves data from PoolsNFT and Strategies.
 3. **URUS** ⚙️ - Implements all URUS algorithm logic.
+Core of liquidity micromanagement
-4. **Registry** 📚 - Storage of quote tokens, base tokens, and oracles.
+4. **Registry** 📚 - Storage of quote tokens, base tokens, and oracles, grAI crosschain info.
 5. **GRETH** 🪙 - ERC20 token that stands as incentivization for `grind` and implements the index of collected profit.
 6. **Strategy** 📈 - Logic that utilizes URUS + interaction with onchain protocols like AAVE and Uniswap.
 7. **StrategyFactory** 🏭 - Factory that deploys ERC1967Proxy of Strategy as isolated smart contract with liquidity.
-8. **IntentsNFT** 🎯 - Intents for grind, that reads data from PoolsNFT.
-9. **GRAI** 🪙 - ERC20 token that tokenizes grinds on intent.
+8. **GRAI** 🪙 - ERC20 token that tokenizes grinds on intent.
-10. **GrinderAI** 🤖 - Gateway for AI agent to interact with PoolsNFT and GRAI.
+9. **GrinderAI** 🤖 - Gateway for AI agent to interact with PoolsNFT and GRAI.

 # PoolsNFT 🎴

 `PoolsNFT` is a gateway that facilitates the creation of strategy pools and links represented by NFTs.
-It supports royalty mechanisms upon strategy profits, isolated deposits, limited withdrawals, and strategy iterations.
+It supports royalty mechanisms upon strategy profits, deposits, withdrawals, and strategy grinding.

 ## Key Features ✨
 - **Pool Ownership**: Each NFT represents ownership of a strategy pool. 🏦